strogo/yt-dlp-gui/README.md

 # yt-dlp-gui
-A little python script to make using yt-dlp easier (made for Windows)
+yt-dlp-gui is a simple GUI program that makes using yt-dlp for people not familiar with the terminal/the command prompt. (made for Windows)

 # Why this project?
 You might ask, why did I make this project?
 There are already a lot of yt-dlp/youtube-dl gui wrappers out there.
 I made it because of a few reasons: